 Spice blends typically have a shelf life of about 5 years, but once opened the reduces it greatly.
 It's best to use this creole seasoning within 3 months of putting it into the jar in a cool place like your spice cabinet.

-For maximum flavor make sure to use the most fresh spices you can!
+Expert Tip: For maximum flavor make sure to use the most fresh spices you can!
 If you're anything like me you have a bunch of bottles of seasoning in your collection that have seen better days (or years) and need to be thrown out.
 Only use the freshest of herbs and spices for best results.

 If you’ve tried this Homemade Creole Seasoning Recipe or any other great Creole cooking recipe on my site, let me know in the comment section below and add it to your recipe box.
-Let me know how it turned out, we love hearing from our readers!
-You can also follow me on PINTEREST, FACEBOOK and INSTAGRAM to see more amazing recipes!

 - 2 Tablespoons Salt